AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/reviewing-proofs-within-workfront/create-manage-proof-comments.md

 To delete a comment or reply:

 1. Open the proof containing the comment or reply that you want to delete.
-1. (Conditional) If the comments area is not open, click  `View comments`&nbsp;in the upper-right corner.
+1. (Conditional) If the comments area is not open, click&nbsp;**View comments**&nbsp;in the upper-right corner.
-1. Select the comment or reply, then click the `More` (three dots) icon.
+1. Select the comment or reply, then click the **More** (three dots) icon.

    ![phq_viewer_comment_edit.png](assets/phq-viewer-comment-edit.png)

-1. Click `Delete` > `Yes, delete it`.
+1. Click **Delete** >**Yes, delete it**.

 ## Receive email notifications about comments

-The email notifications you receive about comment activity are determined by the option you select in the `Email alerts`&nbsp;menu on the proof.&nbsp; For more information, see in [Manage notifications for proof comments and decisions](../../../review-and-approve-work/proofing/reviewing-proofs-within-workfront/manage-notifications-for-proof-comments.md).
+The email notifications you receive about comment activity are determined by the option you select in the **Email alerts**&nbsp;menu on the proof.&nbsp; For more information, see in [Manage notifications for proof comments and decisions](../../../review-and-approve-work/proofing/reviewing-proofs-within-workfront/manage-notifications-for-proof-comments.md).